ankushsaha18/CODEBUZZ/README.md

 python test_cv.py
 ```

 This script will test the imports and basic functionality of the required libraries.
+Note that these libraries are optional, and the application will work normally even if they are not available.

 ## Contributing